 This was the whole reason I’d come to Dehang in the first place, and it was my last full day of travel in Hunan Province.
 “Screw it,” I thought.
 “I’m gonna hike this entire trail – even if I have to do it in reverse!”

 I sent a quick message to the hotel manager so she could inform the tour guide not to wait for me.
 After all, I’d been told earlier that if I go out to the main road by the village entrance, I could easily flag down a minivan to the nearest town.
-Anyway, that would be a problem for later.
+But that would be a problem to deal with later.

 I eventually reached the bottom of the waterfall and started walking alongside the emerald green waters of Yuquan Creek.
 I passed stone bridges, as well as some modern concrete ones.
 Clearly, the trail has seen some recent renovations.

 I continued down the path, passing over an elevated walkway with a number of thatched-roof pavilions on top.
 It was here I encountered other hikers for the first time.
 And eventually, after around 30 or 40 minutes, I arrived back in town.
-But this time, of course, I was on my own.
+And this time, of course, I was free to wander on my own.

 Back in the Dehang Miao Village